It is advisable to read the Quick Start Guide to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.

 - Allow Mismatches in: Heavy CDR3

-To view the re-clustered sequences, select the 383 nucleotide sequences Annotated & Clustered document.
+To view the re-clustered sequences, select the 25276 nucleotide sequences Annotated & Clustered document in the parent folder.
 First, we can check what the most common Heavy CDR3 sequence is by selecting Heavy CDR3 from the Cluster Table dropdown menu.

-Recall from above that the most common Heavy CDR3 sequence was ARWEYYAMDY.
-After taking a subset of the sequences that were Without Stop Codons & In Frame & Fully Annotated and had a score above -100, the most common Heavy CDR3 region sequence is ARDYGSSHFDH.
+Recall from above section that the most common Heavy CDR3 sequence was ARHHRYAYYFDY.
+After taking a subset of the sequences that were Without Stop Codons & In Frame & Fully Annotated and had a Score above -100, the most common Heavy CDR3 region sequence is AREARTTARFAY.

 All the graphs mentioned previously in this tutorial are also available, and will be recalculated according to the subset of sequences and the clusters specified.